rbochet/Widget-Accents/README.md

 Others things
 -------------

-I used Dashboard to make this widget.
+I used Dashcode to make this widget.
 The icon has been made using the keyboard icon from [this](http://www.iconfinder.com/search/?q=iconset%3ADarkGlass_Reworked) set.
 As it is licensed under the GPL, I assume that my icon has now the same license :)

 Please feel free to use / translate / adapt it as you want!
 It's a do-what-u-want license.